cvs-health/testaro/README.md

 - [axe-playwright](https://www.npmjs.com/package/axe-playwright) (Deque Axe-core)
 - [WAVE API](https://wave.webaim.org/api/) (WebAIM WAVE)

-As of January 2022, the counts of tests in the packages referenced above were:
+As of March 2022, the counts of tests in the packages referenced above were:
 - AATT: 98
 - Alfa: 103
 - Axe-core: 138